IFRS 17 insurance contracts and solvency II

 - De-recognition and contract modification

-3. IFRS 17 insurance contracts: Other measurement models, contract modifications and reinsurance contracts presentation (1 hr & 45 min)
+3. IFRS 17 insurance contracts: measurement modifications and presentation

 - Presentation – general requirements